kevinchen772/fa22-cse110-lab4/expose/javascript/part2.md

     - D. `'3null'`.
 The output was given because string conversion happens to `null` when trying to add it with a string.
 The string value of `null` is `'null'`.
     - E. `4`.
 The output was given because numeric conversion happens as the numerical value of `true` is needed in order to do the addition.
 The numerical value of `true` is `1`.
     - F. `0`.
 The output was given because numeric conversion happens as the numerical value of `false` and `null` is needed in order to do the addition.
 The numerical value of `false` and `null` are both `0`.
-    - G. `NaN`.
-The output was given because the global undefined property represents the primitive value `undefined` .
-It tells us that something has not assigned value; isn't defined. `undefined` isn't converted into any number, so using it in maths calculations returns NaN.
+    - G. `3undefined`.
+The output was given because string conversion happens to `undefined` when trying to add it with a string `3`.
+The string value of `undefined` is `'undefined'`.
     - H. `NaN`.
 The output was given because the global undefined property represents the primitive value `undefined` .
 It tells us that something has not assigned value; isn't defined. `undefined` isn't converted into any number, so using it in maths calculations returns NaN.
 14.
     - A.